alexenriquent/dataquest/README.md

 * The actual rating was almost always rounded up to the nearest half-star.
 For instance, a 4.1 movie would be rounded off to 4.5 stars, not to 4 stars, as you may expect.
 * In the case of 8% of the ratings analysed, the rounding up was done to the nearest whole star.
 For instance, a 4.5 rating would be rounded off to 5 stars.
 * For one movie rating, the rounding off was completely bizarre: from a rating of 4 in the HTML of the page to a displayed rating of 5 stars.

-This project will analyse more recent movie ratings data to determine whether there has been any change in Fandango's rating system after Hickey's analysis.